Optimizing Experiments with Pyomo.DoE#

 What will I learn in this workshop?#

 In this workshop, we will learn how to develop digital twin models in the open-source Pyomo ecosystem.
-Specifically, we will learn how to use two Pyomo-based toolkits:
+Specifically, we will learn how to use three Pyomo-based toolkits:

 • ParmEst for parameter estimation and uncertainty quantification